wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 You can even organize your form with drag and drop and define if a field spans over the full row or set it as first or last element on a checkout form row.

-WooCommerce Poor Guys Swiss Knife has been developed in cooperation with [Nicestay](http://www.nicestay.net) to set up a transfer and shuttle service website based on WooCommerce.
+WooCommerce Poor Guys Swiss Knife has been developed in cooperation with [Nicestay](http://www.nicestay.net) to set up a transfer and shuttle service website related with their short term rental business of apartments in Barcelona.

+Now includes translations for German and Spanish.

 == Usage ==